Green Bay Packers vs. San Francisco 49ers NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 Home and road insights

-- The Packers are 5-1 ATS as 5-point favorites or greater at home.
+- As 5-point favorites or greater at home, the Packers are 5-1 ATS.

-- Green Bay has hit the over in four of eight games at home this year.
+- Green Bay has hit the over in four of eight home games this season.

-- This year away from home, San Francisco is 5-4 against the spread and 6-3 overall.
+- This season in away games, San Francisco is 5-4 against the spread and 6-3 overall.

 - The 49ers have one win ATS (1-1) as 5-point underdogs or more away from home.

-- This season, in four of nine road games San Francisco has gone over the total.
+- This season, in nine road games, San Francisco has gone over the total four times.

 - The average total in 49ers away games this season is 46.1 points, 1.4 fewer than this matchup's over/under (47.5).